APRILIA RACING S.R.L.

 • be correct and truthful when using and presenting documents and declarations that are complete and pertinent to the activities for which such benefits can be legitimately requested and obtained;

-• once the requested outpayment has been obtained, the sum should be employed for the goals to which it was originally requested and obtained.
+• once the requested out payment has been granted, the sum should be employed for the goals to which it was originally requested and obtained.

 The people in charge of administrative/accounting functions must verify that each operation and transaction is: